rthalley/dnspython/doc/async.rst

 explicitly select a "backend" library, or to pass a backend to a particular call, allowing for use in mixed library situations.

+Note that Curio is not supported for DNS-over-HTTPS, due to a lack of support in the anyio library used by httpx.

 .. toctree::

    async-query